Visiting A Traditional Farming Village In Selangor

 Hariri is one of the most popular figures both in his village and as a face of a Malaysian small holder.
 He came to fame not surprisingly, through social media.
 An engineer by profession, he returned to his family roots upon retirement and together with his wife, Rukiah, converted the family farm into a small oil palm farm that has been visited by dignitaries, foreign media including a Russian language documentary on Malaysia and researchers looking to find more information on what a Malaysian small holder is.

 This was not his original plans for retirement.
 They were supposed to enjoy their retirement years in the tranquility of Kampung Tok Muda.
-It was the messy overgrown farm that led him to transform the aging coconut farm in 2005.
+It was the messy, overgrown farm that led him to transform the aging coconut farm in 2005.
 Ever the professional, he sought the advice of the Malaysian Palm Oil Board.
 Then armed with a license and know-how on growing oil palm, he decided on the “double row” system of planting oil palm trees as he wanted his farm to grow more than one crop.

 The “double row” system as advocated by the Malaysian Palm Oil Board means simply skipping one row of oil palm tree planting.
 The resulting open space between the oil palm trees lets through sunlight for other crops to grow.
 At the time of our visit, we saw lime trees, bananas and tapioca planted in these open rows.

-Hariri was proud of the fact that his multi crop farm is frequented by birds and wild boars and monkeys but he wished the wild animals would give his tapioca plantings a chance to mature before uprooting them.
+Hariri was proud of the fact that his multi crop farm is frequented by birds and wild boars and monkeys, but he wished the wild animals would give his tapioca plantings a chance to mature before uprooting them.

-In 2014, his hard work paid off with an award from the Malaysian Palm Oil Board recognizing his farm, Jerami Indah Farms, with the Malaysian Palm Oil Industry Award for Smallholders.
+In 2014, his hard work paid off with an award from the Malaysian Palm Oil Board recognising his farm, Jerami Indah Farms, with the Malaysian Palm Oil Industry Award for Smallholders.
 His latest accomplishment is the certification of sustainability under the Malaysian Sustainable Palm Oil scheme.
 As a community leader, his efforts in promoting the MSPO has inspired many of his fellow oil palm farmers to seek certification under the MSPO as well.

 Traditional Family Farms in Kampung Tok Muda Today